 Collaboration.
-We seek and embrace partnerships with organizations that share our vision of improving the health of the public through better mental health care.
+We seek and embrace partnerships with organizations and individuals that share our vision of improving the health of the public through better mental health care.
 We believe that “none of us is as smart as all

 Integrity and Accountability.
 We manage our resources in a responsible, sound, and transparent manner.

 We are committed to having diversity in our students, residents, fellows, staff, and faculty.
 Consistent with the UW School of Medicine’s commitment to building and sustaining a multicultural community fostering equity, diversity and inclusion, we believe we must recruit and retain individuals with diverse backgrounds including race and ethnicity, gender, and sexual orientation to provide the highest quality care to the diverse patient population of the Seattle and Northwest region.
 The quality of our educational and research programs is strengthened by the breadth of experience, viewpoints, and knowledge brought by a diverse group of trainees and faculty.